 Existing Water Supply System After air, water is important aspect to human life.
 And in hills where there is no alternate source like tube wells, dug wells as available on the plains, the town almost wholly depends on the supply from Senchal Lakes which is 10 km S.E. from the town.
-The water supply system of Darjeeling town was commissioned during the British period and is entirely dependent on 26 nos. of natural from the catchment area of Senchal Forest and sanctuary.
-The water from springs are collected in Arrestor tank and fed to the masonry conduit line km in length) which brings water on gravity to Senchal Lakes.
-South Lake was constructed 1910 water storage capacity of 13 million gallon and lake constructed in 1932 with capacity of 20 gallon.
-Water is then transported through large mains to reservoirs established at St. Paul Tank capacity being 235812 gallons and that of Rock Ville Tank being 56651 gallons.
-From these main reservoirs at two places water is distributed over the town through subsidiary tanks located at various places and also directly through annual Journal (ISSN 2455-5975) Volume 2 Issue 1 June 2017 distribution mains of various diameters.
+The water supply system of Darjeeling town was commissioned during the British period and is entirely dependent on 26 nos. of natural springs from the catchment area of Senchal Forest and wild life sanctuary.
+The water from springs are collected in an Arrestor tank and fed to the masonry conduit line (about 8 km in length) which brings water on gravity to twin Senchal Lakes.
+South Lake was constructed 1910 with water storage capacity of 13 million gallon and North lake constructed in 1932 with capacity of 20 million gallon.
+Water is then transported through large water mains to reservoirs established at St. Paul Tank capacity being 235812 gallons and that of Rock Ville Tank being 56651 gallons.
+From these main reservoirs at two places water is distributed over the town through subsidiary tanks located at various places and also directly through distribution mains of various diameters.
 There are about 19 nos. of distribution mains of each from Rock Ville and St. Paul tank.